RK-1707/Intruder-detection-system/README.md

 - Once this is done put the IP address obtained in the code for it to work.

 - To send an alert to mobile device we make use of the "Twilio API", and therefore we need to install the twilio library first.
+After installation we need to get the acc. no. and the acc. token from the website and put this in the credentials.txt, and also change the mobile number.